-module

-Parents: cess-modules>

-Attributes: path, tag, status, cron
+Required: true Default: none Parents: <process-modules> Attributes: path, tag, status, cron tag="tag-id"

 The module element is used to provide process-type specific support for the PM.
 Each module is implemented as a shared library.
 The module exports a set of standard functions and uses the PM process module API.
 A module must provide a list of the process-types it supports.
 Only one configured process module may list a specific process-type.
 No two modules can list the same process-type.